DataBranner/RegexBlaster/README.md

 Computer generates "attack" string; user must supply regex "defense" string to match it.
 Score is calculated only after return is pressed.

+Computer also generates "noncombatant" string; matching these invalidates an otherwise successful defense.

 ---

 ### Scoring